EijiGorilla/Python/README.md

 ## Python in ArcGIS
 https://www.e-education.psu.edu/geog485/node/17
+* Lesson3 Project datasets are stored in "Project3" folder.
+My script for the Project is saved "project3.py".
 ## Useful Sample Codes for arcpy
 1. Print a list of feature datasets and feature classes
 -----------------